-Petals Amidst the Thorns, Part 3: You Learn By Living
+Petals Amidst the Thorns, Part 3: You Learn by Living

 December 9, 1941

-Anyway, the news that has caused the newest scandal, not only in my household but in all those with young women, was caused by the First Lady herself, if you can imagine it.
+Anyway, the news that has caused the newest scandal, not only in my household but in all households with young women, was caused by the First Lady herself, if you can imagine it.
 We had been told yesterday at school that there would be an assembly today so that we could all listen to a special broadcast, though we hadn’t been told what the broadcast was about.
-Mother is going on, and on about how it just isn’t right that parents hadn’t been asked to sign permission slips for us to be allowed to listen to the broadcast, but it is too late, it has already happened and I can’t exactly reverse what I’ve heard, now can I?
+Mother is going on, and on about how it just isn’t right that parents hadn’t been asked to sign permission slips for us to be allowed to listen to the broadcast, but it is too late.
+It has already happened and I can’t exactly reverse what I’ve heard, now can I?

 I was so glad we were going to get to hear it, since I hadn’t been allowed to listen when it was broadcast.
 My parents said I had heard all I needed to about the “war business,” and my father said there wouldn’t be anything significant added by the First Lady, who was giving the address.
-I guess it was a program that was planned before we were bombed and she added some comments about what’s to come then do the regular program.
-I wouldn’t have been allowed to listen anyway since she was doing an interview with a young soldier, which wouldn’t have been considered, “suitable” for my delicate, female ears.
+I guess it was a program that was planned before we were bombed and she added some comments about what’s to come then would follow with the regular program.
+I wouldn’t have been allowed to listen anyway since she was doing an interview with a young soldier, which wouldn’t have been considered, “suitable” for my delicate, young, female ears.

 Jeremy, of course, was allowed to listen, being a boy and all, but he said I didn’t miss anything.
 In fact, he said father turned it off half way through insisting it wasn’t of “interest or import,” something I can just hear him saying.
 I tried to get Jeremy to tell me more about it but he got upset with me again and just said he’d already told me that there wasn’t anything interesting about the First Lady’s address.
 He then stormed off and slammed his door and father told me to leave him alone as if I was the one who lost my temper.
 Things are very confusing at home these days, Dear Diary.